atlassian/react-beautiful-dnd/docs/guides/identifiers.md

 A id must uniquely identify a `Draggable` or `Droppable` within a `DragDropContext`.
 So if you have multiple connected lists, each `Droppable` needs to have a unique id and each `Draggable` needs to have a unique id, even if the item is in a different list.

-The id must also be unique event if the `type` argument on the `Droppable` is different.
+The id must also be unique even if the `type` argument on the `Droppable` is different.

 ## Avoid reusing ids